Physical Education is an important part of the curriculum at Quorn Hall School.

 Students participate in one 2-hour 15 minutes lesson each week, covering at least two sporting disciplines each half term.
 In addition, students are encouraged to participate in the varied range of extra-curricular activities, including outsourced companies such as Leicester Riders Basketball.
 Students are encouraged to participate in competitive school fixtures all year round.

 At Quorn Hall School we include the “Daily Mile”, to help meet the government's target of all students being active for at least 60 minutes a day

-We equip our students with the necessary skills and love for sport and physical activity.
-Here at Quorn Hall School we aim to ensure students leave with a love for one or more sports in the following areas (participation, coaching or officiating.
+We equip our pupils with the necessary skills and love for sport and physical activity.
+Here at Quorn Hall School we aim to ensure pupils leave with a love for one or more sports in the following areas (participation, coaching or officiating.
 They will grow up to live healthy and happy lives utilising the skills and knowledge acquired in PE, into all aspects of their lives.

 During Key stage 3 our pupils undertake a qualification in Young Leaders which prepares them for the Sports Leadership Level 1 qualification in Key stage 4 where they will learn and demonstrate important life skills such as; effective communication and organisation.
 Through their learning, our pupils will develop confidence to help lead basic physical activities to younger people, their peers, older generations and within the community.